← Back to work

 Forecasters compared

-Claude's odds vs. just using the grid order
+Claude's odds vs. just using the grid order.
+Nine races, so still inside the noise

 Places off per driver, on average